 Here is a partial list of the many benefits of a consistent Yin Yoga practice:

-• Focuses on the health of fascia and body’s connective tissues
+• Focuses on the health of fascia and the body’s connective tissues

-• Calming and balancing to the mind and body
+• Calming and balancing the mind and body

 • Regulates energy in the body

-• Increases mobility in the body, especially the joints and hips
+• Increases mobility in the body, especially the joints, hips and low back

 • Lowers stress levels